Secrets to Mortgage Marketing Success Through Mastering Personal Branding: Mortgage Industry Marketing Part 4, Marisa Carey

 And- – So true.

-- If they can't relate to you outside of you being a mortgage lender, they're likely not gonna wanna work with you.
+If they can’t relate to you outside of you being a mortgage lender, they’re likely not gonna wanna work with you.

-So I always say like for me, it's like the rule of three, posting at least three different things on your stories daily that have nothing to do with the mortgage industry.
+So, I always say like for me, it’s like the rule of three, posting at least three different things on your stories daily that have nothing to do with the mortgage industry.

-- I like that.
+I like that.

-- So for me, it's fitness, it's food and it's quotes.
+So, for me, it’s fitness, it’s food and it’s quotes.

 Those are the top three things for me that I think I relate to most and people relate to most.

-And I'll tell you right now, when I post a house versus when I post my breakfast in the morning, I get probably about 50% more people reaching out to me about my breakfast than about the house I have.
+And I’ll tell you right now, when I post a house versus when I lost my breakfast in the morning, I get probably about 50% more people reaching out to me about my breakfast than about the house I have.

-- That must be one good looking breakfast.
+That must be one good looking breakfast.

-- Exactly, exactly.
+Exactly, exactly.

 (both laughing) So yeah, you have to be posting about personal stuff in order to really bridge that connection with people.

-- I think that brings it full circle, doesn't it?
+I think that brings it full circle, doesn’t it?

 Like you have to build a personal brand.